salesforce/TabularSemanticParsing/README.md

 ```
 **Note:**
 1. Add the `--test` flag to the above commands to obtain the test set evaluation results on the corresponding dataset.
 This flag is invalid for Spider, as its test set is hidden.
+2. Add the `--checkpoint_path [path_to_checkpoint_tar_file]` flag to decode using a checkpoint that's not stored in the default location.
-2. Evaluation metrics will be printed out at the end of decoding.
+3. Evaluation metrics will be printed out at the end of decoding.
 The WikiSQL evaluation takes some time because it computes execution accuracy.

-#### Using A Specific Checkpoint
-The above commands run inference with the checkpoints stored in the directory specified by the hyperparameters in the configuration file.
-To use a specific checkpoint, use the `--checkpoint_path [path_to_checkpoint]` flag.

 <!--You can download two of our pre-trained checkpoints for Spider here:
 <table>